Skip to main content

 • A clover lawn doesn't require fertilization.
 In-fact, clover will pump nitrogen into your soil acting like a natural lawn fertilizer.

-• A clover lawn requires less mowing because it doesn't grow as fast or as high as grass.
+• A clover yard requires less mowing because it doesn't grow as fast or as high as grass.

 • Clover can help your grass thrive during a drought.